Andrew-Jones657/andrew-jones657.github.io/Site_Selection.md

 <figcaption> Figure 10.
 Fire Service Response Times for each Candidate Station </figcaption>
 </figure> <br>

 <p> The population covered for each map in Figure 10 is presented in Table 5 below.
 The candidate fire stations are also ranked based on which provides the total number of people served in under eight minutes.
-In this case, Alvaton Fire Station Number 1 provides the best service.  </p> <br>
+In this case, Alvaton Fire Station Number 1 provides the best service.
+Alvaton has experienced strong growth over the past 20 years, and it is   </p> <br>

 <table class="tablecenter"><caption> Table 8.
 Population covered by Fire Response under each potential Candidate Station </caption>
 <thead>